dblock/code.dblock.org/_posts/2014/2014-07-18-serving-hypermedia-with-a-grape-api-and-roar.markdown

 Representing collections is similar, check out [https://github.com/dblock/grape-with-roar](https://github.com/dblock/grape-with-roar) for a complete example with bonus pagination support.

-I’d love it if someone could contribute a POST/PUT example.
+I'd love it if someone could contribute a POST/PUT example.